|back to classes

 Requirements for this class:

 This class is an intermediate level course and is not for individuals who are learning to fly fish for the first time.
-We recommend that you have taken an Introduction to Fly Fishing class.
-Or that you have waded/fished a river several times before registering.
+We recommend that you have taken an Introduction to Fly Fishing class, or equivalent, and that you have waded/fished a river several times before registering.
 Please feel free to talk with an Avid Angler staff member about these requirements before signing up for this course.

-Participants use their own equipment and fishing licenses are required for the second session.
+Participants use their own equipment and fishing licenses are required, as you will be fishing!

 Suggested equipment for this class: